robertjskelton/robertjskelton.github.io/_posts/2023-08-27-ezgo-txt-grab-bar-and-triangle-install.markdown

 ![Golf Cart](/images/golfcart/2.jpg)

 For the triangle, I drilled holes in the rear of the triangle around the grab bar metal, then zip tied it on.
+I clipped the ties afterwards.

 ![Golf Cart](/images/golfcart/3.jpg)
 ![Golf Cart](/images/golfcart/4.jpg)